 Course Description: This course examines the relationship between science and values.
 According to a common view, science is supposed to be value-free.
 If we want to keep science objective, the reasoning goes, values need to be out of the scientific picture.
 We will discuss this ideal of value-free science and scrutinize its problems.
-We will also examine notions like observation, correlation, causation, categorization and inductive risk, which will give us a better sense of some of the complexities in the scientific process that keep philosophers of science busy.
-Equipped with these notions, we will be able to spot different stages in scientific research where values might play a role.
-We will apply these considerations to different branches of science (e.g. Evolutionary Biology, Psychology, Sociology) and to debates on technology (especially developments in Artificial Intelligence), sports and medicine.
-Both the conceptual analyses and the practical applications will reveal that values often operate in covert ways in scientific research, and that there are different kinds of values that are relevant (e.g. epistemic, moral).
-We will pay special attention to cases in which morally problematic social values (e.g. sexist, racist, heteronormative, ableist) shape the direction of scientific investigation and its results.
-We will also discuss the responsibility of both scientists and the public.
+Throughout examples and historical cases, we will be able to spot different stages in scientific research where values might play a role.
+These are some of the issues we will cover: - the (only) apparent conflict between (good) science and values - when morally problematic social values (e.g. sexist, racist, heteronormative, ableist) shape the direction of scientific investigation and its results - the responsibility of scientists, science writers, policy makers, and the public - the problems of having a simplistic view of science.
+The main goal of this course is to invite students to develop a more nuanced and accurate idea of what science is and how it works.
 Units: 3.0.

 GE Area and Prerequisites: This course satisfies GE area D (see the outcomes below).
 It is a writing intensive class, which requires students to write a minimum of 5,000 words of structured prose.
 You must have GWAR certification before Fall 2009; or WPJ score of 80 or above; or 3-unit placement in ENGL 109M/W; or 4-unit placement in ENGL 109M/W + co-enrollment in ENGL 109X; or WPJ score 70/71 + co-enrollment in ENGL 109X.